voxpupuli/beaker-hostgenerator/README.md

 # Overview

-The `beaker-hostgenerator` is a command line utility designed to automatically generat beaker host config files.
+The `beaker-hostgenerator` is a command line utility designed to automatically generate beaker host config files.